 1. What is Box 3 on 1099-MISC used for?

-Box 3 on Form 1099-MISC is used to report taxable other income of $600 or more that is not covered by any other boxes.
+Box 3 on Form 1099-MISC is used to report taxable other income of $2,000 or more for payments in tax year 2026, when the income is not covered by any other Form 1099-MISC box or another form.

 2. Are prizes and awards reported in Box 3?

-Prizes and awards that are taxable and are not tied to any services are reported in Box 3 if they meet the $600‑threshold.
+Prizes and awards that are taxable and are not tied to any services are reported in Box 3 if they meet the $2,000 threshold for 2026 tax year.

 3. Should contractor payments go in Box 3?